 How Plastic Bottles Impacts Your Water

-Orb Media, a nonprofit journalism organization, released a report in 2018 that said 93 percent of bottled water showed signs of microplastic contamination.
-Their research included 11 brands—including Dasani, Evian and Aquafina.
-They found 63% of the plastic debris in bottled water (10.4 particles per liter — twice as much as tap water) were fragments like polyethylene terephthalate (PET).
+Orb Media, a nonprofit journalism organization, released a report in 2018 that stated 93% of bottled water showed signs of microplastic contamination.
+The research included 11 brands—including Dasani, Evian and Aquafina.
+The report found 63% of the plastic debris in bottled water (10.4 particles per liter) were fragments like polyethylene terephthalate (PET).

 The migration of PET from the plastic bottle — mainly the cap — to the water poses a problem for bottled water drinkers.
 Although the health risks are still being assessed, microplastics are harmful to the environment and are rarely recycled.

-- Carbon Block filter: Excess chlorine, sediment & microbial cysts
+- Carbon Block filter: Chlorine taste and odor and sediment

 To pinpoint the exact system you need, you’ll have to identify what’s in your water first.
 If your water smells or tastes off, you can start by using the smell guide.
 From there, you can do further research or have a water professional test your water.

 The bottled water industry in the United States reached $19.4 billion in 2019, with nearly 98% of that water being bottled within the country’s borders.
-While the industry continues to boom, concerns over its environmental impact are worthy enough to consider in the bottled water vs. water filter debate.
+While the industry continues to boom, concerns over its environmental impact are worthy enough to consider in the bottled water versus water filter debate.

-Water waste is nearly non-existent with home filtration systems.
-The only filtration style that produces any water waste is reverse osmosis.
-It usually takes 3 or 4 gallons of unfiltered water to produce a gallon of purified water from an RO system.
+Water waste is nearly non-existent with home filtration systems as well.
+The only filtration style that produces any waste is reverse osmosis (RO), as it typically takes 3 or 4 gallons of unfiltered water to produce a gallon of purified water from an RO system.
 This ratio may seem high, but when considering the amount you’re drinking per day, using an RO system is equivalent to flushing your toilet 1-2 more times than usual.
 Reverse osmosis is a proven solution for safer, cleaner drinking water–that’s why most bottled water brands use this method as well.

 What’s the Best Water Filter for Your Home?

-When we match up bottled water vs. water filters in the battle against contaminated water, the clear winner is performing your own in-home filtration with a water filter.
+When matching up bottled water versus water filters in the fight against water contaminants, the clear winner is performing your own in-home filtration with a water filtration system.

-The next step is picking from the types of filtered water that’s best for your home.
-Under sink filtration systems provide a convenient way to receive safe tap water from your kitchen or bathroom faucet.
-Whole home filtration systems can eliminate unhealthy water contaminants throughout your entire home.
+The next step is picking from the types of water filters that seem best for your home.
+Under sink filtration systems provide a convenient way to receive great-tasting water from your kitchen or bathroom faucet while reducing advanced contaminants.
+Whole home filtration systems will reduce common contaminants throughout your entire home’s water supply.